BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.15.10 =

+* Bugfix: Google appears to have changed their scheme for linking to locations.
+Updating this to get better results while still linking to the location page where possible (if it has a "named" Google places location)

 = 0.15.9 =

 * Feature: adding floorplan tag and floorplan category search parameters to the floorplan searches